-Mrs. Sane is then accosted by a half-man half-rat and they proceed to have sex on the floor.
-At one point the rat’s tail winds its way between Misses Sane’s legs making it appear as if she has grown a big, hairy, member.
-She seems to be very pleased by this and proceeds to stroke her new appendage with erotic gusto, or a poor facsimile of erotic gusto.
-All the while the camera cuts to reaction shots of the sex-negatives in the crowd who seem to watch with equal parts horror and arousal.
-One of the reaction shots includes Richard Belzer.
+Mrs. Sane is then accosted by a half-man, half-rat creature, and they proceed to have sex on the floor.
+At one point, the rat’s tail winds its way between Mrs. Sane’s legs, making it appear as if she has grown a big, hairy member.
+She seems to be very pleased by this, and proceeds to stroke her new appendage with erotic gusto, or a poor facsimile of erotic gusto.
+All the while, the camera cuts to reaction shots of the sex-negatives in the crowd, who seem to watch with equal parts horror and arousal.
+One of the reaction shots inexplicably includes Richard Belzer.

-I was about to pronounce this review done when unfortunately I found there was a sequel to Cafe Flesh called Cafe Flesh 2.
+I was about to pronounce this review done when, unfortunately, I found there was a Cafe Flesh 2.
 It came out in 1997.
-Fortunately I couldn’t find a way to view it, but unfortunately there was a third sequel to Cafe Flesh entitled Cafe Flesh 3 that came out in 2003 and unfortunately I found a way to stream it.
+Fortunately, I couldn’t find a way to view it, but unfortunately, there was a third sequel to Cafe Flesh entitled Cafe Flesh 3 that came out in 2003, and unfortunately, I found a way to stream it.
 The lengths I won’t go to in the pursuit of … I wish I knew what I was in pursuit of.
 Anyway, I watched it.

 Cafe Flesh 3 was directed by Anthony R. Lovett.
 You may remember him from such titles as New Wave Hookers Seven, Cap'n Mongo's Porno Playhouse, Facesitters 2, Let Me Tell Ya 'Bout Black Chicks, and White Bunbusters.

 Cafe Flesh 2 is even darker than its predecessor, both literally and figuratively.
-Every scene emerges as if lit by a flash light, and the cynical and jaded characters snarl their way through the movie as if they really inhabited a dystopia.
-The cryogenic ingénue turns out to be a virgin and provides a small ray of innocence in the mercenary darkness.
+Every scene emerges as if lit by a flashlight, and the cynical and jaded characters snarl their way through the movie, as if they really inhabit a dystopia.
+The cryogenic ingénue turns out to be a virgin, and provides a small ray of innocence in the mercenary darkness.
 Before her psychedelic sex scene in front of a projection screen, we hear the echoey interior of her mind…